Unity Cup Scenario

 Reaching S+ rank will allow you to get another hint for the skill.
 This means you can max out the hint by reaching S+ rank with one of the scenario link characters.

-Aoharu Scenario Update TL;DR
+Aoharu Scenario Update (JP Server, 2023)

 If you already know the scenario and don't want to re-read the whole guide, here are the most important changes from the January of 2023 update: